Saliva: Daily salivary output

 Experts debate the amount of saliva that a healthy person produces.
 Production is estimated at 1,500 mL per day and researchers generally accept that during sleep the amount drops significantly.

-In humans, the submandibular gland contributes around 70 to 75% of secretions, while the parotid gland secretes about 20 to 25%; small amounts are secreted from the other salivary glands.
+In humans, when not stimulated, the submandibular gland contributes around 65 to 75% of secretions, while the parotid gland secretes about 20 to 25%; small amounts are secreted from the other salivary glands.
+However, after being stimulated, for example by food, the contribution from the parotid gland increases to about 50%.

 Functions

 Via the action of amylase and other enzymes, saliva contributes to the digestion of food and to the maintenance of oral hygiene.
 Saliva limits the growth of bacterial pathogens and is a major factor in sustaining systemic and oral health through the prevention of tooth decay.
 Saliva also acts as a buffer, reducing acidity of food components by its bicarbonate and phosphate content.

 Lubricant

 Saliva coats the oral mucosa, mechanically protecting it from trauma during eating, swallowing, and speaking.
-Mouth soreness is common in people with reduced saliva (xerostomia) and food (especially dry food) sticks to the inside of the mouth.
+Mouth soreness is common in people with reduced saliva (xerostomia) and food (especially dry food) sticks to the inside of the mouth..
+Saliva is also used as a lubricant when fellatio is performed.